alexholliz/alexholliz.github.io/docs/_posts/2021-06-11-building-an-unreal-4-game-build-agent-ami-with-packer.md

 ## Provisioner Scripts

-These series of Powershell Scripts will install Chocolatey, a package manager that will then let us install Visual Studio, AWS CLI.
+These series of Powershell Scripts will install Chocolatey, a package manager that will then let us install Visual Studio and the AWS CLI.
 Then later provisioners will pull down and set up the Unreal Engine so we can build games with this AMI.

 ### Disabling UAC